-Every couple applying for a marriage-based green card must provide a copy of each spouse’s birth certificate to the U.S. government.
+Every family member applying for a family-based or marriage-based green card must provide a copy of each family member’s birth certificate to the U.S. government.
 If you already have it, great!
 You’re one step closer to success.

 But if you can’t locate your birth certificate, don’t worry.
 In this guide, we’ll tell you how to get an official replacement, as well as what types of documents can substitute for your birth certificate when an acceptable copy isn’t available.